brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VII. THE PATH TO LIBERATION.md

 - Highlight(pink) - Location 3939
 The fact remains, however, that the household life inevitably fosters a multitude of mundane concerns and personal attachments that impede the single-hearted quest for liberation.
 Thus when the Buddha set out on his own noble quest he did so by going into homelessness,

+- Highlight(pink) - Location 4269
+“A householder or householder’s son or one born in some other clan hears that Dhamma.
+On hearing the Dhamma he acquires faith in the Tathāgata.
+Possessing that faith, he considers thus: ‘Household life is crowded and dusty; life gone forth is wide open.
+It is not easy, while living in a home, to lead the spiritual life utterly perfect and pure as a polished shell.
+(Majjhima Nikāya 27: Cūḷahatthipadopama Sutta; I 175–84)

 - Highlight(pink) - Location 3941
 after his enlightenment, as a practical way to help others, he established the Saṅgha, the order of monks and nuns, for those who want to devote themselves fully to the Dhamma unhindered by the cares of household life.